 Devise a stringent schedule and stick to it

 Make it a specific goal to establish a consistent schedule, one which allows you to get the most amount of work done every week.
-For example, apportion a continuous block of time during the day for an uninterrupted session for work, let’s say for 3 hours in the evening after dinner, if you are not ‘a morning person’.
-Ensure that this 3-hour work session is among your highest daily priorities and don’t allow other tasks or potential distractions to come between you and this work session.
+Create a continuous block of time during the day for an uninterrupted session of work, perhaps for 3 hours in the evening after dinner, if you are not ‘a morning person’.
+Ensure this three-hour work session is among your highest daily priorities.
+Don’t allow other tasks or potential distractions to come between you and this work session.

-Doing this consistently will allow you to unleash your creative juices every single day.
-As a result, you can sleep well knowing that you are achieving your productive potential every single day for at least one set period of time.
+Doing this consistently allows you to unleash your creative juices every single day.
+As a result, you can sleep well knowing you achieve your productive potential every single day for at least one set period of time.

 Rameet Chawla, founder of Fueled, believes that “Setting aside a block of time in my schedule for uninterrupted productive creation is vital to my work process”, and attributes this period as the time when he thinks about his biggest ideas.